-There is no need mincing words on that.
+Heartbreaks are very painful; there is no need for mincing words about that.

 We might, indeed, want to act all tough – which is cool – but at least, we can all agree that when you give your heart to someone and they trample over it, it will hurt.

 But we also can’t afford to stay hurt; we have to move on and deal.

 Easier said than done … I know … but necessary

 So, what are the tips to get over heartbreak?